-Item Indicator Indicator Description Position Statement Supporting Guidance General PA Statement regarding Hand washing and use of hand sanitizers General Statement regarding hand washing and use of hand sanitizers Child and adult hand washing is required by regulation before meals and snacks, after toileting and diapering, and when visibly soiled.
-As per ELS/PKC #63, issued September 25, 2009 the use of a hand sanitizer is not a substitute for hand washing in these instances.
-Hand sanitizers may be used with children ages 24 months and ELS/PKC #63 Caring for Our Children (CFOC) older for hand washing unrelated to meals/snacks, toileting/diapering and when not visibly soiled (such as after blowing noses, before sensory play, and other times hand washing is expected in the environment rating scales)The program must follow the guidelines below: • Read the label before using a hand sanitizer.
+Item Indicator Indicator Description Position Statement Supporting Guidar General PA Statement regarding Hand washing and use of General Statement regarding hand washing and use of hand sanitizers Child and adult hand washing is required by regulation before meals and snacks, after toileting and diapering, and when visibly soiled.
+The use of a hand sanitizer is not a substitute for hand washing in these instances.
+ELS/KS-09 #39, issued 9/2009 Caring for Our Children (CFOC) hand sanitizers Hand sanitizers may be used with children ages 24 months and older for hand washing unrelated to meals/snacks, toileting/diapering and when not visibly soiled (such as after blowing noses, before sensory play, and other times hand washing is expected in the environment rating scales).
+The program must follow the guidelines below: Read the label before using a hand sanitizer.
 If the instructions on the hand sanitizer prohibit its use for children, the hand sanitizer should not be in the facility.
 Also, note any age restrictions on the label and follow those restrictions.
 At all times, follow the directions on the product label.
 The provider must obtain written parental permission for a child to use a hand sanitizer prior to permitting a child to use a hand sanitizer.
 The signed parental permission must be kept on file in the child's record at the facility.
-Hand sanitizers must be inaccessible to children when not in immediate use.
-A staff person must be physically present with and supervising a child who is using a hand sanitizer.
-The
+Hand sanitizers must be inaccessible to children when A staff person must be physically present with and supervising a child who is using a hand sanitizer.
+The staff person must remain with the child until the hand sanitizer has dried on the child's hands.
+The steps for using a hand sanitizer are as follows:

-Item Indicator Indicator Description Position Statement Supporting Guidance staff person must remain with the child until the hand sanitizer has dried on the child's hands.
-The steps for using a hand sanitizer are as follows: Apply an appropriate amount of the product to the palm of one hand (refer to the directions on the label of the hand sanitizer).
-Rub hands together.
+Item Indicator Indicator Description Position Statement 1.
+Apply an appropriate amount of the product to the palm of one hand (refer to the directions on the label of the hand sanitizer).
+Supporting Guidance Rub hands together.
 Rub the product over all surfaces of hands and fingers until hands are dry. #7 Space for Gross Motor Play 1.2 and 3.2 Assesses the safety of the indoor and outdoor gross motor spaces.
 Spaces for gross motor play are expected to be safe.
-Scoring is based on the ERS author's Playground Guidelines.
-For poured or installed foam or rubber surfaces, the materials must meet the ASTM F1292 requirements, which can be verified through a written statement from the manufacturer. www.ersi.info (Playground Guidelines) "Playground Information to Use with the Environment Rating Scales (revised 10-3-13)" #10 Meals and Snacks 1.2 Addresses food that is served being of unacceptable nutritional value.
-Foods served at meal/snack must meet at least 50% of the meal/snack component requirements of CACFP or USDA.
+Scoring is based on the ERS authors' Playground Guidelines.
+For poured or installed foam or rubber surfaces, the materials must meet the ASTM F1292 requirements, which can be verified through a written statement from the manufacturer. www.ersi.info (Playground Guidelines in the Supplementary Materials list for the ECERS-R tool) #10 Meals and Snacks 1.2 Addresses food that is served being of unacceptable nutritional value.
+Food served by the program at meals/snacks must include 50% of the components required in the CACFP or USDA guidelines.
 CACFP/USDA Guidelines 1.3,3.3 Assesses sanitary procedures.
 Tables and high chair trays should be cleaned and sanitized before and after food service.
-All containers/spray bottles used for sanitizing must be labeled with the following: CFOC STANDARD 4.9.0.9: Cleaning Food Areas and Equipment CFOC Appendix J "Selecting an Appropriate Sanitizer or Disinfectant" Product EPA registration number Dilution recipe Contact time required to effectively sanitize Definitions: Sanitizer is a product that reduces germs on inanimate
+All containers/spray bottles used for sanitizing must be inaccessible to children when not in use and labeled with the following: CFOC STANDARD 4.9.0.9: Cleaning Food Areas and Equipment CFOC Appendix J "Selecting an Appropriate Sanitizer or Disinfectant" Definitions: Name of the product The product's intended use (sanitizer or disinfectant) Product EPA registration number Dilution recipe Contact time required to effectively sanitize Other directions relevant to proper usage Sanitizer is a product that reduces germs on inanimate surfaces to levels considered safe by public health codes or regulations.
+A sanitizer may be appropriate to use on food contact surfaces (dishes, utensils, cutting